globulion/qc-workshop/tutor/project_3/README.md

 after a hop is performed in the system.
 However, for that moment, these vectors are not necessary.

-To compute the **v·d** product, we need to compute the overlap integrals between the two different nonadiabatic states at different times.
-In general, the overlap integral between two nonadiabatic states is given by
+To compute the **v·d** product, we need to compute the overlap integrals between the two different adiabatic states at different times.
+In general, the overlap integral between two adiabatic states is given by

 <img src="../../doc/figures/equations/overlap-KL.png" height="40"/>

-where **U** and **U**' are the sets of the CI vectors in the basis of Slater determinants for first and second nonadiabatic state.
+where **U** and **U**' are the sets of the CI vectors in the basis of Slater determinants for first and second adiabatic state.
 Note that the basis is different for both states because the molecular orbitals are different at different times (the prime indicates that fact).
 Therefore, we must compute overlap integrals between two different Slater determinants having different sets of molecular orbitals.
 This can be relatively easily computed by